volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-custom-hooks-in-react.md

 #### Window resize event

-Getting the current size of the browser window is a common need in a lot of applications.
+Determining the current size of the browser window is a common need in many applications.

-Instead of repeating yourself by copying the following snippet of code:
+Instead of repeating yourself by copying the following code snippet:

 ```typescript
 const handleResize = () => {